 PolliPathshala: An effective e-learning platform for the rural area’s students

-Most of the labor migrants from Bangladesh who work in the abroad are unskilled or low-qualified with poor communicative skills.
+Most of the labor migrants from Bangladesh who work abroad are unskilled or low-qualified with poor communicative skills.
 Bangladesh has been ranked 71 in the latest edition of an English proficiency index and it has also fared low regionally.
-With some basic computer’s skills and English communication proficiency, they can have better sustainable work for them in abroad.
+With some basic computer skills and English communication proficiency, they can have better sustainable work for them abroad.

 There is increasing concern among national and international development on Information and Communication Technology (ICT) in education.
 About 54 percent of respondent teachers think they are skilled in computer operating.
 However, the classroom observation data show that 42 percent of teachers are skilled, 47 percent are moderately skilled and only 3 percent of teachers are not skilled in computer operating.

-Education is the basic need for the socio-economic transformation and the advancement of a country.
+Education is the basic need for socio-economic transformation and the advancement of a country.
 It is the prime ingredient of human resource development.
 Current global discussions focusing on the use of a computer from all sections of the society should have the chance to share effectively in the education system.
-When Information and Communication Technology (ICT) practiced in schools, this system influences children’s lives by shaping their perceptions and conceptions, values and ideas and guiding them along the path of cultural development and assisting them to become world citizens.
+When Information and Communication Technology (ICT) is practiced in schools, this system influences children’s lives by shaping their perceptions and conceptions, values, and ideas and guiding them along the path of cultural development, and assisting them to become world citizens.

-Bangladesh has come a long way in achieving education for all, now it’s time to achieve ‘quality education for all’.
-Schools worldwide are achieving better education results through the effective use of ICT to complement, to support and, at times, to change the teaching and learning process.
+Bangladesh has come a long way in achieving education for all, now it’s time to achieve ‘quality education for all.
+Schools worldwide are achieving better education results through the effective use of ICT to complement, support, and, at times, change the teaching and learning process.
 The use of technology in the field of education is becoming indispensable worldwide.

 The rural students are underprivileged to acquire ICT skills compared with the urban due to some technological limitation and financial binding.
 In the case of a rural girl’s students, the situation is worse.